CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 * `i`

-  List all the events stored in the database with their unique index number.
+  List all the task stored in the database with their unique index number.

 * `del 00123`